Manigotagan River Whitewater canoe trip

 • 1 towel

 • 1 pair of hiking/running shoes or closed-toe sandals for paddling in.
 These shoes will get wet.
 They must be closed toe.
-No Crocs, flip-flops, or slippery water shoes.
+No Crocs, flip-flops, or water shoes without grip.

 • 1 pair of dry shoes or sandals to wear at camp